daniloeder/scraping_assignment/README.md

  - use Python
  - it is recommended to use file structure in this repository, but it is not mandatory.
 Up to your creativity.
  - you can use any libraries you want.
 Output should be csv file.
- - *clone this repository and after you are done with the task send link to your github or solution over to petr@forloop.ai*
+ - *clone this repository and after you are done with the task send link to your github or solution over to petr@forloop.ai and dominik@forloop.ai*

 ## File structure